FeedFoodie/backup/index.md

 2. Copyrights to [Star Instructor Master Baek](/SIMB/) are held by the author, Ganjajang, and the artist, Oliboli.

+3. Copyrights to [A Terminally Ill Genius's Guide to Survival](/TIGGS/) are held by the author, Seesaw.

-3. Do not take credit or make a profit from our work.
+4. Do not take credit or make a profit from our work.
 Our translations can be read for FREE, with NO ADS.
 We DO NOT ask for donations.

-4. Enjoy reading from what is probably the simplest looking translator's website, because minimalist themes are awesome.
+5. Enjoy reading from what is probably the simplest looking translator's website, because minimalist themes are awesome.

-5. Don't bother asking for faster releases since I have a full-time job with frequent overtime.
+6. Don't bother asking for faster releases since I have a full-time job with frequent overtime.
 Commenting and liking the chapters does give me more motivation to translate though, which will result in faster releases.

 ## Subscribe to our Series Specific RSS Feeds!